larssnip/microRMS/README.md

 ### Collecting RMS fragments

 First, we collect the RMS fragments from each genome, and store these as fasta-formatted files in a separate folder.
+This is something you do once for each genome.
 You also find the file `gnm/genome_table.txt` among the genomes, containing a small table with one row for each genome.
 It is required you have such a metadata table with information about the genomes.
 This table *must contain* the columns `genome_id` and `genome_file`, but may contain any other genome metadata columns in addition to these.

 The `genome_id` should be a text without spaces, and unique to each genome.
 It is added to the header-lines of the fragment fasta files, to indicate the genome of origin for all fragments.
 Here we used the prefix of the genome fasta filenames as `genome_id`.